 - Baritone Uke: 19-20 in.

 One of the most important things to consider when looking at a ukulele is the wood it’s made from.
 Like other acoustic musical instruments, the acoustic tone of a ukulele is heavily influenced by the woods used in its construction.
-Most affordable ukuleles are made from mahogany, but should you choose to upgrade at some point in the future you should be aware of the pros and cons of different tonewoods.
+Most affordable ukuleles are made from mahogany, but should you choose to upgrade at some point in the future, you should be aware of the pros and cons of different tonewoods.

 The tonewoods below are commonly used in ukuleles, but it should be noted that there’s a variety of woods used by manufacturers and luthiers.
 So, if a uke is made from a wood you don’t recognize, look up the properties of the tonewood in question before you make your purchase.
-Note that the effect of wood on tone is not exact science, but the information provided below will help shed light on how each wood is generally perceived to sound.
+Note that the effect of wood on tone is not an exact science, but the information provided below will help shed light on how each wood is generally perceived to sound.

 Koa